Advocate Panels: 2020 Panel - General Crime and the Rape and Serious Sexual Offences List (RASSO List)

 Introduction

-Entry to the Advocate Panel specialist RASSO List is restricted to Level 3 and 4 advocates through an application process and is open to appropriately qualified barristers and solicitors who have a Higher Courts Advocacy qualification.
+Entry to the Advocate Panel specialist RASSO List is restricted to Level 2, 3 and 4 advocates on the General Crime List.

 The RASSO List

-Applicants will have demonstrated a high standard of ability of criminal advocacy to reach level 3 or 4.
-In addition they will have experience of conducting sensitive cases with vulnerable witnesses in the Youth Court and Crown Court.
-They will have developed a good understanding of the issues concerned with rape and serious sexual offence prosecutions to enable them to deal with the sensitivities of these cases to the highest professional standards.
+RASSO Panel members will have demonstrated a high standard of ability of criminal advocacy at their respective level.
+In addition, they are likely to have experience of conducting sensitive cases with vulnerable witnesses in the Youth Court and Crown Court.
+They will have a good understanding of the issues concerned with rape and serious sexual offence prosecutions to enable them to deal with the sensitivities of these cases to the highest professional standards appropriate to their level and experience.

-RASSO List advocates will have established a reputation for excellence among court users, including the bench, in dealing with sensitive casework involving vulnerable victims.
-Applicants will usually have had experience of conducting sensitive or other difficult cases with a sexual element with objectivity, sound judgement and with an excellent approach to victim and witness care.
-Applicants will have handled prosecutions involving vulnerable victims in a contested trial.
-Applicants will almost certainly have had experience of defending cases of this nature and will have conducted them to a standard commanding respect.
+RASSO List advocates will have established a reputation for excellence among court users, including the bench.
+For level 3 and 4 advocates this will include when dealing with sensitive casework involving vulnerable victims.
+They will usually have had experience of conducting sensitive or other difficult cases with a sexual element with objectivity, sound judgement and with an excellent approach to victim and witness care.
+RASSO List advocates will have handled prosecutions involving vulnerable victims in a contested trial.
+They will almost certainly have had experience of defending cases of this nature and will have conducted them to a standard commanding respect.

 Consent, Myths and Stereotypes